jrochkind/bento_search/README.md

 See BentoSearch::Link for more info on links.
 (TODO: Better docs/examples on decorators).

+## OpenURL and metadata

+Academic library uses often need openurl links from scholarly citations.
+One of the design goals of bento_search is to produce standardized normalized BentoSearch::ResultItem models, with sufficient semantics for translation to other formats.

+See ResultItem#to_openurl_kev (string URL query encoding of OpenURL), and ResultItem#to_openurl (a [ruby OpenURL gem](https://github.com/openurl/openurl) object).

+Quality may vary, depending on how well the particular engine adapter captures semantics, especially the format/type of results (See bento_search's internal format/type vocabulary documented at ResultItem#format).
+As well as how well the #to_openurl routine handles all edge cases (OpenURL can be weird).
+As edge cases are discovered, they can be solved.

 ## Planned Features

 I am trying to keep BentoSearch as simple as it can be to conveniently meet